Serial and parallel kernelization of Multiple Hitting Set parameterized by the Dilworth number, implemented on the GPU: Conclusion

 \section{Conclusion}

 \looseness=-1 We contributed to \citeauthor{Wei98}'s data reduction algorithm for Hitting Set in three ways: we proved that it yields a problem kernel with a number of vertices and hyperedges linear in the Dilworth number of the incidence graph; we presented efficient parallel and sequential realizations and experimentally evaluated them; and we generalized it to Multiple Hitting Set.
-However, the problem kernel with respect to the Dilworth number is just a first step to understanding the structure of hypergraphs that are well reducible by Weihe's algorithm: the problem kernel is obtained already after one exhaustive application of \ref{DP} and one exhaustive application of \ref{MD}, yet the data reduction rules can be applied in a cycle to shrink the hypergraph even more, even more so in combination with \ref{FE}.
-This naturally raises two questions: Which natural hypergraph parameter describes the effect of exhaustive applications of all of \ref{DP}, \ref{MD}, and \ref{FE}?
+However, the problem kernel with respect to the Dilworth number is just a first step to understanding the structure of hypergraphs that are well reducible by Weihe's algorithm: the problem kernel is obtained already after one exhaustive application of \ref{DP} and one exhaustive application of \ref{MD}, yet the data reduction rules can be applied repeatedly to shrink the hypergraph, even more so in combination with \ref{FE}.
+This naturally raises two questions: Which natural hypergraph parameter bounds the size of the reduced instance after exhaustive applications of all of \ref{DP}, \ref{MD}, and \ref{FE}?
 Can the exhaustive application of all three of them be realized effectively, say, on \NCeins{} circuits, or in quadratic sequential time?

 Besides this, we can draw three more general conclusions from our work.
 The first is that it seems worthwhile to study the parameterized complexity of problems with respect to the Dilworth number, rather than with respect to the neighborhood diversity, which is already well\hyp studied.